-Lumos is also in the planning stages for developing LUM-201 for patients with Turner Syndrome.
 Turner Syndrome is a sex-linked developmental disorder that affects females only (one normal X chromosome while the other X chromosome is either missing or structurally changed).
 It causes growth failure that begins before birth and continues into infancy and childhood, where it can be accentuated by the absence of puberty.
 If left untreated, girls with Turner Syndrome will usually achieve an average adult height that is significantly shorter than their peers.

-Lumos is also in the planning stages for developing LUM-201 for the indication of SGA.
 SGA is a child born with birth weight and/or length under two standard deviations ("SDS") for the gestational age and sex of the population.
 Approximately five percent of all newborn children are SGA and a spectrum of factors are found to be causative: maternal, placental, fetal, metabolic, and genetic.
-In the newborn period, SGA children are at greater risk of life-threatening conditions: hypoglycemia, hypercoagulability, necrotic enterocolitis, direct hyperbilirubinemia, and hypotension.
+In the newborn period, SGA children are at greater risk of life-threatening conditions such as: hypoglycemia, hypercoagulability, necrotic enterocolitis, direct hyperbilirubinemia, and hypotension.
 Approximately 10% of SGA children do not achieve catch-up growth and remain short ( $\geq$ -2 SDS) into adulthood.